fedorshm/crypto_challenge/Ether.md

 On February 24, 2022, Jump Crypto and Oasis (a privately owned app deployed on top of decentralized finance protocol MakerDAO) counter-exploited the attacker and retrieved $218 million as per an order from the High Court of England and Wales.

+The bar chart below demonstrates the ratio of scam-related mentions ot Ether on Google News from January to September, 2023